OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 It's like if the browser was playing the role of a Virtual Machine, taking care of rendering the same result, wherever you run the code from.

 Well, this would be in an ideal world...
-The specification of JavaScript is way more laxist than the JVM one, I am not even sure there was one before JavaScript was released for the first time.
+The specification of JavaScript is way more laxist than the JVM's one, I am not even sure there was one before JavaScript was released for the first time.
 Several ones came after that: ECMA Script, ES5, ES6...
-And as if it was not enough, the implementation of CSS (Cascading Style Sheets) is following a similar pattern, it depends quite a bit of the browser you want to use, they all have their sensibility (IE, Edge, Chrome, Opera, Firefox, Safari, you name it) !
+And as if it was not enough, the implementation of CSS (Cascading Style Sheets) is following a similar pattern, it depends quite a bit on the browser you want to use, they all have their sensibility (IE, Edge, Chrome, Opera, Firefox, Safari, you name it) !

 This means that there is still a lot of room for inventions!

 #### Docker
-Installing Go on the Raspberry PI seems not to be straight forward...
+Installing Go on the Raspberry PI happens not to be as straightforward as anyone would expect...
 It would be worth giving Docker a try.

 This project contains a module that build Docker images, including one for Go.